 Cybersecurity at the Head Table

 With cyberattacks reported to be targeting small businesses at a rate of 61 percent, and large organizations in the news regarding larger breaches, cybersecurity concerns are beginning to matter to organizations of every size.
-Christopher Young of McAfee was recently noted as talking about the incorporation of cybersecurity within a company culture and its importance.
+Christopher Young of McAfee was recently noted as talking about the incorporation of cybersecurity within the company culture and its importance.

-The above security objectives combined with the right software may help with data security and to enforce cybersecurity policies.
+The above security objectives combined with the right software may help with data security and enforce cybersecurity policies.
 File Integrity Monitoring (FIM) is used by many as a way to secure systems from zero-day attacks, manage change within the IT infrastructure, and meet compliance objectives with regulations such as PCI DSS, HIPAA, GDPR, NERC, FISMA, and GLBA compliance.

 The FIM market is expected to increase from $513 million to $986 million by 2022, as organizations have an increased need to protect and secure data.
 Want to learn more about how to keep your infrastructure secure?
-Download the Definitive Guide to File integrity Monitoring today.
+Download the Definitive Guide to File Integrity Monitoring today.